 Candy Corn Jello By Jen @CincyShopper.com

 Jello is one of those things we eat as kids (and a shot as college students, apparently) that I just never gave up.
 It’s my guilty pleasure, and this candy corn jello is my festive guilty pleasure.
 They work as a great Halloween party snack, as well as being relatively easy to whip up.
 Did I also mention that these are totally cute?!
 I mean look at these little guys, they’re adorable!
-Okay, they’re not exactly spooky, but the colours really do make me think candy corn, and the piece on top is the icing on the cake!
+Okay, they’re not exactly spooky, but the colors really do make me think candy corn, and the piece on top is the icing on the cake!

 Jen is a total foodie, who posts her fabulous recipes on her blog Cincy Shopper.
 She shows you how to get the most out of your dollar, whilst also eating like a queen!
 You have to go check her out, she recently posted a yummy pumpkin cheesecake dip that could be a great addition to a Halloween party buffet table as well.